Hardangervidda på langs 11@Jørgen Brøto Torland

 For warmer days, and as a hat when sleeping.

 Thin gloves/liners can be worn inside your thick mittens/windproof mittens.
-Also practical when in the tent, handeling the burner etc.
+Also practical when in the tent, handling the burner etc.

 Footwear